 And make sure you plan on arriving early.
 I walked into the testing facility only to realize I had somehow lost my driver’s license on the way to the facility.
 Fortunately, I had enough time to walk back to my car, where it was laying on the ground.
-I still got back to the facility with plenty of time to take a deep breath and get ready to rock.
-(As a side note, I can attest they have a procedure in place just in case you lose your license.)
+I still made it back to the facility with plenty of time to take a deep breath and get ready to rock.
+(As a side note, I can attest they have a procedure in place if you lose your identification.)

 Live in a bubble

-The people around you are going to do all sorts of weird, annoying, and perhaps disgusting things.
+This is probably the best bar exam tip I’ve got to give: live in a bubble on exam day.
+The people around you are going to do all sorts of weird, annoying, and possibly disgusting things.
 The person on your left might tap their fingers on the table for eight hours.
 The one on your right has a jaw that makes a clicking sound every time they chew, and they’ve got crateful of Juicy Fruit at the ready.
 Somebody around me let the anxiety get to their digestive tract, which made for a stinky start to the day.

 Whatever is going on, don’t let it get to you.
 You can’t change seats or plug in your iPod.
 Whatever it takes for you to ignore your surroundings, do it.
-If you need to practice getting annoyed, try studying in an obnoxious place for a few hours to help you prepare.
+Shove some earplugs in your ears.
+And if you need to practice getting annoyed, try studying in an obnoxious place for a few hours to help you prepare.
 That was one of the best things I did in preparation for the actual exam.

-I let out some audible laughs at the people who finished with over half the time left.
+I let out some audible laughs at the people who finished with over half the time remaining.
 Look, I get the whole “I’m confident in my answers” thing, but you can take some time to look things over.
-Especially on the essay section, there’s no reason not to use almost all of the time.
+Especially in the essay section, there is every reason to use almost all of your allotted time.
 You can always work on clarity, punctuation, and sprucing up your headlines or sub-headlines.